woodser/monerostresstester.com/README.md

 ## Description

-This project is a sample web application using the [monero-javascript](https://github.com/monero-ecosystem/monero-java) library.
+This project is a sample web application using the [monero-javascript](https://github.com/monero-ecosystem/monero-javascript) library.

-## How to Run in a Browser
+## To Run in a Browser
 1. Download and install [Monero CLI](https://getmonero.org/downloads/)
 2. Start monero-daemon-rpc with authentication and CORS access.
 For example: `./monerod --stagenet --rpc-login superuser:abctesting123 --rpc-access-control-origins http://localhost:9100`
 3. Start monero-wallet-rpc with authentication and CORS access.
 For example: `./monero-wallet-rpc --daemon-address http://localhost:38081 --daemon-login superuser:abctesting123 --stagenet --rpc-bind-port 38083 --rpc-login rpc_user:abc123 --rpc-access-control-origins http://localhost:9100 --wallet-dir ./`